jmwilliams02/TicketService/TicketService/README.txt

 The user will be able to perform 3 transactions:
 1. Get the number of available seats.
 2. Find and hold the best seat available.
-3. Reserve a specific group of held seats by the customer.
+3. Reserve a specific group of seats by the customer.

 Assumptions:
 1. No external database to hold customer request.